Wildflower Seeds for Pollinator-Friendly Gardens: A Guide to Creating a Thriving Habitat

 How to Plant Wildflower Seeds for a Pollinator Garden

-Once you’ve chosen the right wildflower seeds, planting them correctly will set your pollinator garden up for success.
+Once you’ve made the decision to buy bulk wildflower seed, the next step is to plant them correctly, as doing so will set your pollinator garden up for success.
 Here are some tips for creating an inviting space for pollinators:

 1. Prepare the Soil: Wildflowers don’t need rich soil, but clearing the planting area of weeds and debris will give the seeds a better chance to establish.
 Loosening the top layer of soil can also improve seed-to-soil contact.